cloudqubes/ootc-documentation/source/adminguide/networking_and_traffic.rst

 #.
 Log in to the CloudStack UI.

 #.
-In the left navigation, choose Guest Networks in Network menu. |network-icon.png|
+In the left navigation, click Guest Networks in Network menu. |network-icon.png|

 #.
 Click on the network name in the list of networks.